Progressive Mixture-of-Experts with autoencoder routing for continual RANS turbulence modelling: Introduction

-It should be noted that most existing data-driven models are considered reliable only within the vicinity of their training distributions, while applying to completely unknown flow regimes remains a critical challenge.
+It should be noted that most existing data-driven models, either enhanced by multi-case joint training or model aggregation, are considered reliable mostly within the vicinity of their training distributions, while applying to completely unknown flow regimes remains a critical challenge.
 In practical CFD applications, users are frequently confronted with novel flow configurations and operating conditions distinct from prior experiences.
 Directly training the existing model with newly obtained data often degrades its original performance, which is known as catastrophic forgetting \citep{french1999catastrophic}.
-Although a common approach is to retrain the model on both pre-existing and new data, it often comes with a high computational cost.
-In order to achieve continual learning for WMLES, \cite{zhang2025KIA} proposed a additive framework for training wall models, showing promising success in a series of cases.
-Nevertheless, novel frameworks with the capability of continual learning are still needed for developing generalizable RANS models.
+A common approach is to retrain the model jointly on both pre-existing and new data, but this approach might face a series of challenges.
+As new regimes arise continuously in realistic applications, joint retraining can be hindered by complex optimisation tasks, data accessibility issues, and performance degradation on previously well-modelled cases, all of which motivate continual learning.
+In order to achieve continual learning for WMLES, \cite{zhang2025KIA} proposed an additive framework for training wall models, showing promising success in a series of cases.
+Nevertheless, novel frameworks with the capability of continual learning are still needed for developing generalisable RANS models.

 To achieve a framework capable of sustainable generalization, we propose a novel approach termed progressive mixture-of-experts (PMoE) in the present study.
 The PMoE method is founded on the mixture-of-experts (MoE) architecture \citep{Jacobs1991MoE}, which has been the subject of much research in the field of machine learning \citep{shazeer2017sparse_gating,Fedus2022MoE} and becomes very popular in the field of large language models due to its scalability \citep{du2022glam,dai2024deepseekmoe}.
 Building on the typical architecture consisting of a router and a group of experts, the MoE offers a distinct advantage for turbulence modelling, \emph{i.e.} the decomposition of a complex, high-dimensional physical problem into manageable sub-tasks.
 Central to this architecture is the mechanism of sparse activation.
 Unlike monolithic models, the router in an MoE network activates only a specific subset of expert models for a given local flow state, leaving the majority silent during the inference process.
 This property is crucial for industrial CFD applications, as it does not incur the prohibitive computational cost usually associated with large-scale neural networks, while achieving sufficient representational expressiveness in order to deal with various scenarios featuring different flow physics.